MasuRii/zero-zerogpt/docs/PDF_FEATURE_ARCHITECTURE.md

 | Edge | 90+ | Supported |
 | Mobile Chrome | Latest | Supported |
 | Mobile Safari | Latest | Supported |

 ---

+## 11. Evolution: Font Preservation & Layout Maintenance

+### 11.1 Feature Overview
+The PDF feature has been evolved to support **Font Preservation** and **Page Layout Maintenance**.
+This enhancement allows the application to generate PDFs that closely mirror the visual structure of the uploaded original, rather than just extracting plain text.

+**Key Capabilities:**
+- **Layout Preservation**: Extracts and utilizes x, y coordinates, page dimensions, and text transformations to reproduce the original document structure.
+- **Font Awareness**: Detects original fonts and maps them to standard PDF fonts or high-quality fallbacks (StandardFonts family) to maintain visual consistency.
+- **Hybrid Generation**: Uses `pdf-lib` for high-fidelity generation while retaining `pdfjs-dist` for accurate extraction.

+### 11.2 Architecture Extensions
+For a detailed deep-dive into the technical implementation of this feature, refer to [`docs/PDF_FONT_LAYOUT_ARCHITECTURE.md`](PDF_FONT_LAYOUT_ARCHITECTURE.md).

+**New Utilities:**
+- **`src/utils/pdfTypes.js`**: Defines comprehensive data structures for `EnhancedPdfData`, `TextItem`, `PageLayout`, and `FontInfo`.
+- **`src/utils/fontManager.js`**: Handles font detection, style mapping, and fallback resolution strategies.

+**Bundle Size Impact:**
+The addition of `pdf-lib` and `@pdf-lib/fontkit` adds approximately **~250KB** to the bundle size.
+This is a calculated trade-off for the significant improvement in output quality and feature capability.

+---